LoufaSupreme/TopCellar/README.md

 - [ ]
 - [ ]
 #### Filter Functionality
+- [x] Implement custom filtering (matching ALL criteria)
+- [x] Implement custom filtering of entries by adding tags (matching ANY criteria)
 - [ ] Change filter date selection into a sliding range bar
 - [ ] Allow user to save custom filters for later date
 - [ ] Only allow one customer instance if filtering by "ALL"